Co-Chair & Volunteer Coordinator

-Cheryl brings over 25 years of library experience to the board along with a passion for DIY and the sharing economy.
-Cheryl currently works at the University of Victoria and also runs Creative Miscellany where she offers web, social media, and creative consulting and training.
+Cheryl brings over 30 years of library experience to the board along with a passion for DIY and the sharing economy.
+Cheryl currently works at the University of Victoria and also runs Creative Miscellany where she offers content management, social media, and creative consulting and training.

 Page’s educational background is an eclectic mix of academia and hands-on; she holds both a Bachelor of Arts in History and a Certificate in Entry Level Plumbing.
 She has taken a number of week-long courses through the Digital Humanities Summer Institute, learning everything from project management to coding for augmented reality and recently enrolled in the Public Relations Certificate Program through Continuing Studies at the University of Victoria.

 Raised around tools and with access to a well-stocked tool shop, Cheryl is eager to help people become more knowledgeable about tools and more confident in their use, and hopes to lead workshops as the Tool Library grows.

 Jay is originally from Ireland and came to Victoria in 2013 while travelling Canada.
 After experiencing the culture and lifestyle that Vancouver Island has to offer, he decided to move here permanently.